igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 }; // class CropFramePrivate
 ```

-Uhh, so much methods...
+Uhh, so many methods...
 I defined some methods in the class, these methods just returns
 rectangles of the handles, you could understand it from their names.

 We will resize, move selection rectangle, and we don't want this rectangle to go out of